Case summary (updated 6 December 2021)

-On 24 November 2020, we opened an investigation under the Water Industry Act 1991 into whether certain of the data about customers that Thames Water made available to retailers at the time of the opening of the business retail market in April 2017 was accurate.
-We also considered whether Thames Water had and has in place appropriate management resources and systems of planning and internal control to ensure that it is able to carry out its regulated activities.
+Ofwat has been investigating whether certain of the data about customers that Thames Water made available to retailers at the time of the opening of the business retail market in April 2017 was accurate.
+We have also considered whether Thames Water had and has in place appropriate management resources and systems of planning and internal control to ensure that it is able to carry out its regulated activities.

 Summary of Ofwat’s findings

-Our investigation has found that Thames Water breached a number of its regulatory obligations:
+Our investigation found that Thames Water breached a number of its regulatory obligations:

 - Condition R2 (as was) of its Licence, by failing to ensure that the data that it collected and uploaded into the business retail market systems (CMOS) ahead of market opening was sufficiently accurate to enable the effective functioning of the business retail market;

 - certain requirements of the Market Terms of the Wholesale Retail Code, by failing to maintain accurate data and correct known data errors within CMOS; and

 - Condition F (as was) and now Condition P of its Licence, by failing to ensure that it has in place adequate management resources and systems of planning and internal control to enable it to carry out its regulated activities.